powerhousepro69/videoinfox/readme.md

-videoinfox v.2.052 &nbsp; Where video play is a clipboard copy away.
+videoinfox v.2.053 &nbsp; Where video play is a clipboard copy away.

 Find local Video Files fast, immediately play and get info on.
 Download Video Urls effortlessly and autoplay with Play Clipboard.

-New Feature: Update check on startup.
-Notification in videoinfox on home screen and a gui notification.
+v.2.053 update added: Video Player (ffplay) auto closes when the video ends.

 Note : Some screenshots below need updated.